 implement the lexer is to design good data structures

-to represent the input and output, respectively,
+to represent the input and output, respectively.

-which is, nevertheless to say,
+This step is, nevertheless to say,

 implementation language dependent.